mretegan/crispy/doc/index.rst

     :align: center
     :width: 100 %

-    Crispy's main window showing a calculated XAS spectrum for |Co2+|.
+    The main window of Crispy showing a calculated XAS spectrum for |Co2+|.

 .. |Co2+| replace:: Co\ :sup:`2+`\